 *Butterfly pea juice: When I looked for a photo, I learned that the Latin for butterfly pea is Clitoria ternatea.
 Just passing it on.

 Turns out, there’s huge regional variation – and you immediately learn the differences between Bangkok and northern Thailand’s street food in terms of flavours and ingredients.
 Find out what you’re missing and it’s reason alone to head north.
 Let’s eat!

 Street food in Bangkok and Chiang Mai

 The book covers Bangkok and northern Thailand in particular, with slim Phuket and Hua Hin coverage as well.
-Its Bangkok and Chiang Mai details are such that we recommend this book wholeheartedly to anyone going to either city for any length of time – whether days, months or years.
+Its Bangkok and Chiang Mai details are such that I recommend this book wholeheartedly to anyone going to either city for any length of time – whether days, months or years.

 Why you’ll find the book useful

 It’s as suited to backpackers on a budget as it is to foodies and expats living in Thailand.
 There’s enough range and content to take ages to try everything or, with very little time, you can find the best immediately (Bangkok has an “estimated 500,000 street food stalls” – let someone else do the legwork!).
 With no question or worry, you’ll find Bangkok’s best stuffed flat noodles – instantly (and for THB 35, approx. US $1).
 A glossary helpfully lists stalls by food type – whatever you’re craving, you’ll find it right away.